nikhilsukhdev/Netflix-Data-Analysis/README.md

 ### Libraries required

 Pandas, Matplotlib, Seaborn.
 All these could be installed using pip instsall 'library-name' in the command line of your IDE or operating system.
-In case of using google colab, you could directly mport these libraries as these are already pre-installed
+In case of using google colab, you could directly import these libraries as these are already pre-installed

 ### Contributor